janardannn/janardannn/README.md

 - 🔭 I’m currently working on nothing.
 - 🌱 I’m currently learning Fullstack development, mainly the PERN stack.
-- 👯 I’m looking to collaborate on REACT webapps, backend systems, trading algorithms using Python.
+- 👯 I’m looking to collaborate on full-stack MERN web apps or any for that matter, backend systems, and trading algorithms using Python.
-- 💬 Ask me about programming, anime, movies, tech, or almost anything and i am 99% sure i will atleast know a little bit about it.
+- 💬 Ask me about programming, anime, movies, tech, or almost anything and I am sure I will at least know a little about it.
-- 🥅 2023 Goals: Learn DSA and become a newbie fullstack developer.
+- 🥅 2024 Goals: Learn DSA, prepare for placements, and become a fullstack developer.
-- ⚡ Fun fact: I read a lot of philosophical and spiritual books and embrace optimistic nihilism.
+- ⚡ Fun fact: I read many philosophical and spiritual books and embrace optimistic nihilism.

 <!--Mid GIF